Trillium Gold Announces CDN$70,000 Bridge Loan and Issuance of Warrants

-VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Trillium Gold Mines Inc. (TSXV: TGM, FRA: 0702) (“Trillium”) is pleased to announce that it has entered into a bridge loan agreement with RSD Capital Corp. (the “Lender”) dated March 28, 2023 (the “Loan Agreement”) to obtain a bridge loan in the principal amount of C$70,000 (the “Loan”).
+VANCOUVER, British Columbia, March 29, 2023 (GLOBE NEWSWIRE) -- Trillium Gold Mines Inc. TGM FRA: 0702))) ("Trillium") is pleased to announce that it has entered into a bridge loan agreement with RSD Capital Corp. (the "Lender") dated March 28, 2023 (the "Loan Agreement") to obtain a bridge loan in the principal amount of C$70,000 (the "Loan").
 Trillium will use the proceeds of the Loan for business and commercial uses.

 The Loan will bear interest at a rate of 10% per annum, accruing daily on each amount of the Loan advanced from the date of the advance and compounding monthly.
 Unless accelerated pursuant to the terms of the Loan Agreement, the Loan will become due on the earlier of the day (i) that is six (6) months from March 29, 2023, and (ii) that Trillium or any of its subsidiaries closes a financing of any kind or nature resulting in gross proceeds equal to or greater than CDN $70,000.
 In the event that the Warrants are not approved by the TSX Venture Exchange (the "Exchange") on or before the day that is 45 days from the date hereof, the interest rate of the Loan shall increase and the Loan will bear an interest rate of 12% per annum calculated in the same manner stipulated in the Loan Agreement.
 Trillium may prepay the Loan in full, together with all accrued and unpaid interest, at any time upon five (5) business days' written notice to the Lender.